eatlas/CS_AIMS_Coral-Sea-Features_Img/src/02-local/README.md

-# What does this script do?
+# What do the scripts do?
-This script converts the GeoTiff images downloaded from the Google Earth Engine (GEE) into a format that is more suitable for web delivery.
+This script converts the GeoTiff images downloaded from the Google Earth Engine (GEE) into a format that is more suitable for web delivery and fast manipulation and use in a desktop GIS.
 The images produced by the GEE are in GeoTiff 8 bit per channel format with LZW compression, with the data scaled from 1 - 255 and 0 reserved for transparent borders of the image.
-Unfortunately GEE does not set the NODATA value of the GeoTiff metadata and so unmodified the images have black borders.
-This script sets the NODATA of the images to 0, applies internal tiling and adds internal pyrimid overview images.
+Unfortunately GEE does not support setting the NODATA value of the GeoTiff metadata and so unmodified the images have black borders.

+The `01-convert.py` script sets the NODATA of the images to 0, applies internal tiling and adds internal pyrimid overview images.
+It also organises the images into folders corresponding to satellite type and image style combinations.

-The tiling organises the file layout so that groups of pixels (256x256) are located in tiles together on disk.
+The internal tiling organises the file layout so that groups of pixels (256x256) are located in tiles together on disk.
 The default format for GeoTiff files saves the files in rows of pixels.
 This makes extracting data in the middle of a large image difficult.
 Reading multiple rows of pixels requires skipping through the file.
 This makes the file reading slower.
 This script